Darlington Nagbe: 2015 season

+2016 season

-Nagbe was injured after a hard tackle on April 11, 2016, during a game against the LA Galaxy.
-Nigel de Jong, LA Galaxy midfielder and Netherlands international player, rolled over the ball toward Nagbe's ankle.
+Before the beginning of the 2016 season, the Timbers announced they had re-signed Nagbe to a contract extension.
+Nagbe was injured after a hard tackle from Nigel de Jong on April 11, during a game against the LA Galaxy.
 Nagbe was stretchered off the field and left the stadium in a wheelchair.
 The injury turned out to be a sprained ankle and he missed just two matches before returning to action.
 De Jong, who received a yellow card for the tackle, was later suspended for three matches.

-In July 2016, he was included in the roster for the 2016 MLS All-Star Game, making the squad for the first time in his career.
-After the season, Nagbe was close to making a £3 million move to Scottish side Celtic, but the deal fell through, and Nagbe remained with Portland for the 2017 season.
+In July 2016, he was included in the roster for the MLS All-Star Game, making the squad for the first time in his career.
+After the season, Nagbe was close to making a £3 million move to Scottish side Celtic, but the deal fell through and Nagbe remained with Portland for 2017.

+2017 season

+During 2017, Nagbe was moved all over the field.
+He scored a goal from outside the box in a 3–1 win away from home on April 8, and then scored a "stunning" solo goal against the Vancouver Whitecaps for a 2–1 win on April 22.
+At the conclusion of the 2017 season, the Timbers included Nagbe in trade talks after head coach Caleb Porter stepped down, and with Nagbe having requested a new contract during the middle of the season.